FTBTeam/docs/docs/mods/FTB Chunks/Contents/Minimap.md

 ![Settings](./_assets/Minimap/settings.png "The settings cog is located in the lower-left corner")

-On the "Minimap" tab you'll be able to configure settings.
+On the "Minimap" tab you'll be able to configure the settings.

 ![Minimap tab](./_assets/Minimap/minimap-tab.png "The minimap tab")